kirb/twauth/README.md

 Access token:  123456789-ABCDEFGabcdefg0123456789ABCDEFGabcdefg01
 Access secret: ABCDEFGabcdefg0123456789ABCDEFGabcdefg0123456

-Now save these two values, along with your origional consumer key and secret, and use them in your Twitter app.
+Now save these two values, along with your original consumer key and secret, and use them in your Twitter app.
 Have fun!
 ```